shanth29/MovieGallery/README.md

 II.
 Steps to Create Virtual Environment:

     1. sudo apt install python3-venv
-    2. python3.7 -m venv folder_name
+    2. python -m venv folder_name
     3. Use requirements.txt file to load install all requirement packages to run Project.

 III.
 Step to use Virtual envirnment and execute project